bioinformatics-ua/dicoogle-learning-pack/slides/presentation.md

 - The requirements of medical imaging systems are ever increasing.
   - Imaging data output becomes larger and more frequent (Big Data).
   - New and enhanced modalities are emerging (whole-slide microscopy, PET/MRI, ...).
+  - Federated data sharing \& collaboration (telemedicine)
 - Information retrieval is important
+  - Data exploration (patient-centric, DICOM usage, ...)
   - Improved radiology workflows, teaching, researching.
   - New ways to search over medical imaging data.

 --

+.bad[
-- The great majority of installed information system do not allow such kind of analysis (limited indexing capabilities).
+- The great majority of installed information systems do not allow such kind of analysis (limited indexing capabilities).
 - Few systems enable institutions to continuously monitor and measure the efficiency of medical imaging data produced.
 - DICOM compliance is insufficient for state-of-the-art retrieval capabilities (free text search, query-by-example, ...).
+]

 ---